 If you travel often, you may wonder how do cassette toilets work and why they are popular in vans and caravans.
 Cassette toilets are simple, clean, and easy to maintain.
-They offer freedom on long road trips and help many travelers avoid public rest stops.
+(RVIA) They offer freedom on long road trips and help many travelers avoid public rest stops.
 After years of helping van lifers explore in comfort, our team at The Vansmith understands how important a good bathroom setup can be.

 What Is a Cassette Toilet?